On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Not well-separated digital nets

 holds for any integers $m,n$.
 By using Eq.~\eqref{eq:Fib-iter} with $m+1=n=2^k$ and $m=n=2^k$, we can show the following lemma by induction. \begin{lemma} Let $k \ge 1$ be an integer.
 Then we have

 \end{lemma}

 Then the Fibonacci lattice point set in base $2$ with $2^m$ points is defined to be the polynomial lattice

 Since we have the continued fraction expansion $f_m(x)/f_{m+1}(x) = [0;x,x,\ldots,x]$ for any $m \in \NN$, the Fibonacci polynomial lattice point set with $2^m$ points is a digital $(0,m,2)$-net in base $2$.
-On the other hand, some of them turn out to be not well-separated as follows.
+On the other hand, the corresponding family of point sets turn out to be not well-separated as follows.

 \begin{theorem} Let $k \ge 4$ be an integer and define $m := 2^k-1$, $m' = 2^{k-3}-1$.
 Let $Q_m = Q(f_{m+1},(1,f_m)) = \{\bsx_0, \dots,\bsx_{2^{m}-1}\}$ be the Fibonacci polynomial lattice with $2^m$ points.
 Then, for $n = 2^{m-m'-2} - 2^{m'-1}$ and $n' = 2^{m-m'-2} + 2^{m'-1}$ we have